Early Childhood Education

 Research, Advocacy and Knowledge Partnerships

-Conduct research on & evaluate various ECE models to increase effective learning time in Anganwadis and Pre-Primary Sections in Government schools.
-Build salience at National and State levels on evidence-based approaches to quality ECE.
-Read more in our in-depth piece for ‘The Annual Status of Education Report (ASER) 2019 : Early Years’ here.
+Conduct research on and evaluate various models of public provisioning of ECE, aimed at increasing effective learning time in Anganwadis and pre-primary sections in government schools.
+Build salience at national and state levels on evidence-based approaches to ensure quality ECE.

 #2